blahosyl/enlightened-publishing/README.md

 - [RE1] I want to ascertain that the client's experience makes him an expert on the topic.
 - [RE2] I want to read the client's blog on Publishing.
 - [RE3] I want to book a meeting with the client.
-- [RE4] I want request more information about the workshop.
+- [RE4] I want to request more information about the workshop.

 ##### Frequent visitor goals